 For those of you who have visited the Grand Canyon, I’m sure you’ve noticed the name Fred Harvey around the park.
 While that name slowly fades into the sunset, the impact that this Englishman had on the early days of train travel, and indeed the population of the west, was incredible.
 He was known as the Civilizer of the West, because of his role in bringing women to the Wild West.
 A fascinating story of these adventurous women who left home and family to live an exciting life full of opportunities and freedom not available to them in the east.
 Included are some wonderful interviews and photographs of past Harvey Girls.

-In the House of Stone and Light: A Human History of Grand Canyon
+In the House of Stone & Light: A Human History of Grand Canyon (Grand Canyon Association)

 J. Donald Hughes